HARI24VEDHA/secure_crypt/README.md

-# 🔒 SecureCrypt - Military-Grade Encryption Playground
+# 🔒 SecureCrypt Encryption Playground

 *Real-time encryption interface with AES-256 and RSA-2048*